dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0501.md

 you will still need to handle the application logic of that selection yourself.

-82

-Completing the macOS's Application Menu
+## 5.6 Completing the macOS's Application Menu

 Earlier in this chapter, we added a brief bit of code, to adjust our menus on macOS to render correctly.
 Now, let's return to that code block and replace it with the completed version (see Figure 5-6).

-Chapter 5 ■ adding Custom menus

 if (process.platform === 'darwin') { let name = 'App Name' template.unshift({ label: name, submenu: [  {  label: `About ${name}`,  role: 'about',  },  { type: 'separator' },  {  label: 'Preferences',  accelerator: 'Command+,',  click: appPrefs  },  { type: 'separator' },  {  label: 'Services',  role: 'services',  submenu: [],  },  { type: 'separator' },  {  label: `Hide ${name}`,  accelerator: 'Command+H',  role: 'hide',  }, {  label: 'Hide Others',  accelerator: 'Command+Alt+H',  role: 'hideothers',

 }, {  label: 'Show All',  role: 'unhide',  },  { type: 'separator' },  {  label: `Quit ${name}`,  accelerator: 'Command+Q',  click: function () {    app.quit()    }  }] })}

-83

-Chapter 5 ■ adding Custom menus

 Figure 5-6.
 The application menu on macOS

 ■ Note the preferences menu calls a custom function, appprefs, which is not defined; the rest of the template can rely on the built menu roles. also, our quit menu item will perform an immediate quit. if your application needs to check if a file needs to be saved, you will need to expand this function to allow for that functionality.

 macOS's Window Menu ModificationsOSX also has another menu modification that is needed to align with its user interface guidelines.
 The ‘Window' menu has some additional menu items that need to be included, such as ‘Bring All to Front'.
 There is also the ability to close or minimize the current window from this menu as well.

-84

-Chapter 5 ■ adding Custom menus

 The standard Window menu will look like this: